Quebec Mobility Bursary

 - A letter from the Concordia department, Faculty or graduate program director overseeing your research.
 It must indicate in which course(s) you will be enroled at Concordia while participating in the project and the amount of credit you will be receiving.
 (Again, you must be enrolled as a full-time student and earn full-time credit at Concordia while away.).

+- Bursary will be paid out up to 4 weeks after COE is returned to Concordia International.
 If you do not return your Confirmation of Enrolment to Concordia International while you are on sojourn, you will not receive the Mobility Bursary funding.
 Concordia International will not accept your COE and you will not receive Mobility Bursary funds after your sojourn has ended.

 Please be advised that funds are limited.
 We strive to offer Bursaries to as many students as possible, but may have to apply other restrictions and may not be able to offer everyone a Bursary who applies if the number of applicants exceeds the availability of funds.